iotmani/timeseries/README.md

 ------------

 This is made of a parser, analyzer and action modules.
-Each part tries to do one thing and passes data to the next stage thanks to forward dependency and dependency injection.
+Each part tries to do one thing and passes data to the next stage thanks to forward-dependency and dependency-injection (Inversion of Control).

 This way, an Action to display to terminal doesn't do any data analysis, the processor doesn't care whether events were HTTP logs or information brought by piegeon, the parser does just the input reading and sanitation.